FunTimeCoding/virtual-box-tools/documentation/CONVENTIONS.md

 # Conventions

-This document covers important conventions.
+This document covers conventions.

 ## Skeleton

 ### Directories

-Unified directories for all projects.
-Create them only if necessary.
+Directories for projects based on the skeleton for this language.

 * bin - Entry point scripts.
-* src,lib - Project code used by more than one entry point script.
+* lib - Project code used by more than one entry point script.
-* test - Tests for project code and entry point scripts.
-* doc - Documentation files.
+* documentation - Documentation files.
-* web - Web entry points and assets.
+* documentation/dictionary - Dictionary files.
+* script - Development scripts to build, check, manage job configuration and vagrant.
 * build - Files, executables and reports generated during build.
+* tmp - Temporary files.

 ### Files